 2) Metric-driven decision:

 Often, testers come across a bug that cannot be fixed.
-In such cases, the best course of action is for testers to go via the process of reporting any flaws or blocking-type issues that arise, with attention to critical bugs.
+In such cases, the best course of action is for testers to go through the process of reporting any flaws or blocking-type issues that arise, with attention to critical bugs.
 Because this kind of issue might result in serious issues such as insufficient unit or integration testing, poor design, wrong build or release methods, and so on, management should be contacted and given documentation as evidence of the problem.

 35) How do you test a product when the requirements aren’t set yet?

 It is possible that a requirement bundle for a product isn’t available.
 It could take a bunch of work to figure out if an app has a lot of unexpected functionality, and it could suggest more serious issues with the software development process.
 If a feature isn’t required for the application’s purpose, it should be eliminated.
-Make a test plan based on the assumptions you’ve made about the product if all else fails.
-However, make sure that all of your assumptions are enough documented in the test plan.
+Make a test plan based on the assumptions you’ve made about the product, if all else fails.
+However, make sure that all of your assumptions are well-documented in the test plan.

 36) How do you know the code has met specifications?